jjcyz/client-server-chat/README.md

 # C++ Chat Server

-A high-performance, multi-threaded chat server implementation in C++.
+A high-performance, multi-threaded chat server implementation in C++ with user authentication and admin controls.

 ## Features